 Many hobbyists stand the orchid potted plant on a bed of gravel in a saucer of water to maintain high humidity around the plant without wetting the roots.
 Just be sure the orchid’s container is not standing in the water to prevent root rot.

 How to Fertilize Orchids for Strong Beautiful Blooms

 We recommend applying Perfect Plants specially formulated Orchid Fertilizer every 6 months.
 You also can use a standard fertilizer such as 10-10-10 that includes the necessary trace elements.
-We do not recommend a liquid fertilizer as there is more room for error.

 Whatever fertilizer you use, just be sure it does not contain urea, since orchids cannot convert urea to usable nitrogen, and it will damage the roots.
 Water the plant first, thoroughly wetting the roots, then apply the fertilize, so you don’t “burn” dry roots.
 Some growers include orchid fertilizer at ¼ labeled strength with every watering.
 Withhold fertilizer during the winter.

 Beautiful orchids bloom once a year and some may bloom continuously for a month or more.
 Some kinds bloom in winter and some in spring, but most orchids bloom in late summer and autumn.
 After blooming, cut off spent flower stems only as far down as the stem has withered.
 Sometimes you can trick an orchid into blooming longer by cutting off the flower spikes before they have completely withered.
 After flowering, most orchids need a rest period with less frequent watering and no fertilizer.
 Wait two to three weeks between waterings for three or four months after blooming.